Bounce rate

 What is a bounce rate

-The tool Google Analytics can be confusing to the untrained eye, but most of it is very simple once you get the hang of the available terminology and data.
-One of the most common stumbling blocks is understanding what Bounce Rate (or bounce rate) actually means, as it is widely used in Google Analytics.
+The tool Google Analytics can be confusing to the untrained eye, but most of it is very simple if you have the overview of the terminology and data available.
+One of the most common stumbling blocks is understanding what bounce rate (or bounce rate) actually means, as defined in Google Analytics is widespread.

 What is a bounce rate?